Boeing bids farewell to an icon, delivers last 747 jumbo jet - NewsBreak

 Boeing bids farewell to an icon, delivers last 747 jumbo jet

-SEATTLE (AP) — Boeing bid farewell to an icon on Tuesday, delivering its final 747 jumbo jet as thousands of workers who helped build the planes over the past 55 years looked on.
+Boeing bids farewell to an icon on Tuesday: It’s delivering its final 747 jumbo jet .

 Since its first flight in 1969, the giant yet graceful 747 has served as a cargo plane, a commercial aircraft capable of carrying nearly 500 passengers, a transport for NASA’s space shuttles, and the Air Force One presidential aircraft.
 It revolutionized travel, connecting international cities that had never before had direct routes and helping democratize passenger flight.